dotnet/docs/docs/ai/quickstarts/quickstart-openai-generate-images.md

 :::zone target="docs" pivot="azure-openai"
 <!-- markdownlint-enable MD044 -->
-Our application uses the `Microsoft.SemanticKernel` package, which is available on [NuGet](https://www.nuget.org/packages/Microsoft.SemanticKernel), to send and receive requests to an Azure OpenAI service deployed in Azure.
+The application uses the [`Microsoft.SemanticKernel`](https://www.nuget.org/packages/Microsoft.SemanticKernel) package to send and receive requests to the Azure OpenAI service.

 The entire application is contained within the _Program.cs_ file.
 The first several lines of code load secrets and configuration values that were set in the `dotnet user-secrets` for you during the application provisioning.